 Coaching with Horses™ programs brings together individuals and teams with a horse to learn how one approaches building relationships and gaining leadership.
 All of our horse related activities are on the ground.
 Other activities bring together a team to work with a horse.

-In general, learning can be conscious and unconscious depending on the environment, intention and activities presented.
-Play is considered a complex activity that is seen only in relatively intelligent animals and humans.
+In general, learning can be conscious and unconscious, depending on the environment, intention, and activities presented.
+Play is considered a complex exchange that is seen only in relatively intelligent animals and humans.
 There is value in experiencing play that focuses on the quality of interaction and the results produced.

 We ensure that participants understand the dynamics of their interactions with horses and how to immediately apply their learning into the business or corporate environment.

 What if someone has fear about working with horses?

 It is not uncommon for many of our participants to have some trepidation, anxiety, or fear when it comes to working with horses.
 Some have never been around them, and others may have had a scary incident as a child.
 We coach clients to understand the wisdom of their whole experience and how to gain their power and choice while their fears or concerns are present.
 This, in itself, stretches leadership capabilities.

 No prior horse experience is necessary for this work, and safety precautions are thoroughly reviewed.
 Also, we ensure that participants understand horses, their nature, and how to stay safe while engaging with them.
 We honor both the human and the horse, and we intend to create a setting that brings the best out in both beings.
 Our participants are always at choice, and no learning is forced.

 How is this going to help my bottom line?